connexcs/docs/docs/customer/customer.md

 #### SIP User Authentication

-The **Basic** tab allows users to to setup **User/Password authentication**.
+The **Basic** tab allows users to setup **User/Password authentication**.
 For additional field descriptions, see the Advanced tab under IP Authentication above.

 + **SIP username**: This must also be configured on the customer UAC.
 + **NAT/SIP Ping**: refers to pings sent from ConnexCS back to the through customer firewall to their UAC.
 If enabled, they may keep a connection up for longer calls (typically either 1800 or 3600 seconds).